Nutty Cranberry Apricot Trail Mix Clusters (raw, vegan, gluten-free)

 - Drain the soaking dried fruit and place the fruit into the food processor.
 Add the agave and pulse together several times.
 Break down the fruit but don’t over process making a puree out of it.
 Pour this mixture into the large bowl with the dry ingredients.
 Add the raw pumpkin seeds as well.
 With your hands, massage everything together.

-- Drop the batter onto the reflex sheet that comes with the dehydrator and dehydrate at 145 degrees 1 hours hour, reduce the temp to 105 degrees for an additional 6 hours or until desired dryness is achieved.
+- Drop the batter onto the reflex sheet that comes with the dehydrator and dehydrate at 145 degrees (F) 1 hour, reduce the temp to 115 degrees (F) for an additional 6 hours or until desired dryness is achieved.

 - Store in a sealed container.